The Batyrev-Manin conjecture for DM stacks: Raising data and unstable heights

 \begin{example}[Generalized discriminants] Let $G\subset S_{n}$ be a transitive subgroup, let $G_{1}\subset G$ be the stabilizer subgroup of $1\in\{1,\dots,n\}$, and let $\cX=\B G_{F}$.
 An object of $\cX(F)$ is a $G$-torsor $K/F$.
 Then, $K^{G_{1}}/F$ is an étale $F$-algebra of degree $n$.
 Similarly for an object of $\cX(F_{v})$.
 For a finite place $v$ and for $G$-torsor $K_{v}/F_{v}$, let $d_{v}(K_{v})\in\ZZ$ denote the discriminant exponent of the degree $n$ algebra $K_{v}^{G_{1}}/F_{v}$.
 For an infinite place, we put $d_{v}\equiv0$.
 Then, $d_{*}=(d_{v})$ is a raising datum and its generic raising function is given by

-Here $\ind(g)$ denotes the index appearing in the context of the Malle conjecture \cite{malle2002onthe,malle2004onthe}.
+Here $\ind(g)$ denotes the index appearing in the context of Malle's conjecture \cite{malle2002onthe,malle2004onthe}.
 The height function associated to a general raising function $c$ (with putting $c_{v}\equiv0$ at wild places $v$) is the modified discriminant considered by Ellenberg--Venkatesh \cite[p.\ 163]{ellenberg2005counting}.
 We refer the reader to \cite{darda2022torsors} for more details. \end{example}

 \begin{rem} Landesman \cite{landesman2021stackyheights} shows that the Faltings height on $\overline{\cM_{1,1}}$ in characteristic three is not induced from a vector bundle in the sense of \cite{ellenberg2021heights}.
 The Faltings height in characteristic three would not fit into our definition of height, either.
 For, the stack $\overline{\cM_{1,1}}$ in characteristic three is wild.
 In that case, the stack $\cJ_{0}\cX=\ulHom(\B\widehat{\mu},\cX)$ would not be the right object to look at.
 In \cite{yasuda2020motivic}, the stack of twisted 0-jets is considered also in the wild case, but it is of infinite dimension and has a structure considerably more complex than $\ulHom(\B\widehat{\mu},\cX)$.
 One might be able to generalize our height by using this version of the stack of twisted 0-jets or something similar to incorporate ``wild aspects,'' in particular, the Faltings height in characteristic three. \end{rem}